Toronto family forced to dismantle, move backyard 'pirate ship' after complaint to city | CBC News

 "I thought it was great, but when I heard that we had to empty the water and stuff, it made me heartbroken," said nine-year-old Michael.

-"It took a very long time to build," said seven-year-old Steven, adding that knowing how hard his dad worked on it made him feel like "my heart was getting bigger and bigger."
+"It took a very long time to build," said seven-year-old Steven.
+He said knowing how hard his dad worked on it made him feel like his heart was "getting bigger and bigger."

-They're excited to get the ship back up and running soon, so that they can engage in their favourite thing about it: getting to swim in the pool.
+They're excited to get the ship back up and running soon, so that they can once again swim in the pool.

 'If I can build it, I can move it'